EndritAIVenture/DeepSeek-LLM/README.md

 - **Deduplication**: Our advanced deduplication system, using MinhashLSH, strictly removes duplicates both at document and string levels.
 This rigorous deduplication process ensures exceptional data uniqueness and integrity, especially crucial in large-scale datasets.

 ### Pre-Training
-DeepSeek LM models use the same architecture as LLaMA, an auto-regressive transformer decoder model.
+Jumbo LM models use the same architecture as LLaMA, an auto-regressive transformer decoder model.
 The 7B model uses Multi-Head attention (MHA) while the 67B model uses Grouped-Query Attention (GQA).

-We pre-trained DeepSeek language models on a vast dataset of 2 trillion tokens, with a sequence length of 4096 and AdamW optimizer.
+We pre-trained Jumbo language models on a vast dataset of 2 trillion tokens, with a sequence length of 4096 and AdamW optimizer.
 The 7B model's training involved a batch size of 2304 and a learning rate of 4.2e-4 and the 67B model was trained with a batch size of 4608 and a learning rate of 3.2e-4.
 We employ a multi-step learning rate schedule in our training process.
 The learning rate begins with 2000 warmup steps, and then it is stepped to 31.6% of the maximum at 1.6 trillion tokens and 10% of the maximum at 1.8 trillion tokens.

 We release the training loss curve and several benchmark metrics curves, as detailed below.